Neutrino flavor oscillations in rotating matter

-We study the evolution of the neutrinos system in rotating matter.
+[ \begin{onecolabstract} We study the evolution of the neutrinos system in rotating matter.
 Neutrinos are supposed to be mixed massive particles interacting with background fermions by means of the electroweak forces.
 First we find the solutions of wave equations for the neutrino mass eigenstates in matter.
 Then we study the behavior of neutrino flavor eigenstates in background matter.
 The problems of neutrino bound states and neutrino flavor oscillations are discussed.
-We also derive the analog of the quantum mechanical evolution equation for the system of two flavor neutrinos in rotating matter and analyze its solution for the particular initial condition for neutrino flavor eigenstates.
+We also derive the analog of the quantum mechanical evolution equation for the system of two flavor neutrinos in rotating matter and analyze its solution for the particular initial condition for neutrino flavor eigenstates. \\ \textbf{Keywords}: exact solutions of wave equations, neutrino oscillations, rotating matter \\ \end{onecolabstract}]